 Plus, with protein powders, make sure you focus on results.
 Remember your target audiences:

 - Health enthusiasts

 Explain to them how this particular protein powder will help them achieve a given set of results, whether that’s slimming down or bulking up.
 You can use the manufacturer’s copy to create your own product description, but don’t ever promise anything that the manufacturer doesn’t!

-RELATED CONTENT: 5 Product Description Templates for Dropshipping.
+RELATED ARTICLE: 5 Killer Product Description Templates That Sell.

 However, it’s important that you steer clear of any outright medical claims.
 Never say that the protein powder or protein supplement will cure a disease or condition!
 Instead, you can say that it promotes health or fitness.

 2. Highlight the certified labeling

 Protein powders are made specifically for the health and fitness crowd, who are by nature very particular about what they consume.
 Most wholesale protein powder will have various certifications that give technical and nutritional details about the product in question.